verny-tran/PhotoClustering/README.md

 ### Huge Photo Batch Loading

 To optimize the loading of the image batch, we should not load the highest resolution version of them of course.
 To load only the image's mini-sized thumbnails, we specified the maximum number of pixels that should be in the thumbnail in [**PHPickerViewControllerDelegate**](https://developer.apple.com/documentation/photokit/phpickerviewcontrollerdelegate) using [`kCGImageSourceThumbnailMaxPixelSize`](https://developer.apple.com/documentation/imageio/kcgimagesourcethumbnailmaxpixelsize) (here it is `300` pixels max).
 Pass the entire `downsampleOptions` dictionary to the constructor [`CGImageSourceCreateThumbnailAtIndex`](https://developer.apple.com/documentation/imageio/1465099-cgimagesourcecreatethumbnailatin) and retrieve its data; proceed with the data only.
 Use a [`DispatchGroup`](https://developer.apple.com/documentation/dispatch/dispatchgroup) to optimize those procedures.
-The whoel process is as follows:
+The whole process is as follows:

 ```swift
 let dispatchGroup = DispatchGroup()